 On January 19, 2012, the System's Board of Directors approved the refunding and refinancing of the 2002 Series A Bonds, utilizing a direct bank loan in the amount of \$25.9 million.
-The 2012 Bank Loan bears a fixed interest rate of 1.92% and matures in April 2020.
+The 2012 JP Morgan Chase Loan paid a fixed interest rate of 1.92%.
+The 2012 JP Morgan Chase Loan matured and was paid in full in April 2020.
 Issuance costs were paid with internal funds.
 The advanced refunding resulted in the recognition of an accounting loss of approximately \$2.2 million.
 Although the current refunding resulted in the recognition of an accounting loss of approximately \$2.2 million, the System obtained an economic gain of approximately \$2.9 million.
-Inability to make debt service payments for this loan or any general debt obligations, or the inability to meet specified debt covenants will be considered an event of default.
-If such events occur, at the discretion of the lender, the balance outstanding including interest of this loan become immediately due and payable within 15 days of declaration.